Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/02-bloom/4_implement-kernel.md

     cd $LAB_WORK_DIR/makefile; make run STEP=single_buffer TARGET=hw_emu
     ```

-    - The commands show that the SIMULATION is PASSED.
+    - The command should conclude with 'Verification: Pass'.
 This ensures that the generated hardware is functionally correct.
-However, you have not run the hardware on the FPGA. .
+However, you have not yet run the hardware on the FPGA.

    > **NOTE**: This tutorial is provided with `xclbin` files in the `$LAB_WORK_DIR/xclbin_save` directory.
 The `SOLUTION=1` option can be added to the make target for using these `xclbin` files for `hw` runs.
 These `xclbin` files were generated for Alveo U200 cards only.
 You must generate new `xclbin` files for every platform used in this tutorial.